adidas/api-guidelines/rest-api-guidelines/guides/api-testing-ci-environment.md

    The OpenAPI Specifciation file should be fetched from [API Design Platform](design-plaform.md).
 In the case of SwaggerHub API Design Platform, the file can be fetched manually or via their API.
 Refer to [Integrating with the SwaggerHub API](https://swagger.io/blog/api-development/integrating-with-the-swaggerhub-api/), for details how to use SwaggerHub API.

+   Alternativelly this can also be a remote file e.g. SwaggerHub URL, if the API is public its OAS file and reachable from the testing host.

 2. The host \(address\) of the service being tested

    ```text